kh12121/e-portfolio1/README.md

 Project Documentation – Reports, designs, and findings from my research & coursework

-Code & Simulations – Implementations in Mentor Graphics, LTSpice, and Verilog which will be in the future updates, so, stay tuned!
+Graphics & Multimedia Projects – Showcasing implementations in computer graphics, animation, game development, and UI/UX design, with more updates coming soon—stay tuned!

 And last but not least, Reflections